mozilla/webxr-api/WebXR API.md

 		readonly attribute <sequence <Reality>> realities; // All realities available to this session readonly attribute Reality reality; // For augmentation sessions, this defaults to most recently used Reality.
 For reality sessions, this defaults to a new virtual Reality.

+		readonly attribute sequence<XRCamera> cameras; // All cameras available to this session

 		attribute XRLayer baseLayer;
 		attribute double depthNear;
 		attribute double depthFar;